 In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall (Subtopic 825-10).
 ASU 2016-01 requires all equity investments to be measured at fair value with changes in the fair value recognized through net income (other than those accounted for under equity method of accounting or those that result in consolidation of the investee).
 The amendments also require an entity to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value in accordance with the fair value option for financial instruments.
 In addition, the amendments eliminate the requirement to disclose the fair value of financial instruments measured at amortized cost for entities that are not public business entities and the requirement to disclose the method(s) and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost on the balance sheet for public business entities.
 The amendments in this Update are effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption is permitted.
-We do not expect the impact of adopting this standard to have a material impact on our consolidated financial statements.
+Upon our adoption of ASU 2016-01, we expect to retrospectively reclassify our other comprehensive income related to our available-for-sale equity securities into our consolidated statement of operations.
+This reclassification will not impact our previously reported total equity.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 is a comprehensive new revenue recognition model requiring a company to recognize revenue to depict the transfer of goods or services to a customer at an amount reflecting the consideration it expects to receive in exchange for those goods or services.
-In August 2015, FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which effectively delayed the adoption date of ASU 2014-09 by one year.
+In August 2015, FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective

+Date, which effectively delayed the adoption date of ASU 2014-09 by one year.
 ASU 2014-09 is therefore effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
-Early adoption is permitted for fiscal years, and interim periods within those years, beginning after December 15, 2016.
-We do not expect this amendment to have a significant effect on our consolidated financial statements.
+Early adoption is permitted for fiscal years, and interim periods within those years, beginning after December 15, 2017.
+Early adoption is permitted for fiscal years, and interim periods within those years, beginning after December 15, 2017.